JyothiKoushikP/Fetch_SRE_TakeHome/README.md

 This folder consists of 2 test files written to test "parseYamlInput" and "HttpRequests" objects parsing.
 All valid and invalid edge cases have been written using pytest to make sure that the code is adhering and functioning to the requirements.

 ● Requirements.txt
-The file consists of all the python dependencies required to run the project.
+The file consists of all the Python dependencies required to run the project.
 This file is automatically taken when building the Docker image or setting up the project locally. "pip" is the package manager used to install the dependencies.

 ● Dockerfile
 The Dockerfile contains instructions for building a Docker image for this project.
-It defines the base Python image, dependencies, copy the necessary files and runs the main.py file.
+It defines the base Python image, and dependencies, copies the necessary files, and runs the main.py file.
 For the project, running this file would be enough to execute the project.
-All the dependencies, modules are tested and will be handled by the Docker Image.
+All the dependencies and modules are tested and will be handled by the Docker Image.

 ### Running the Project Code

-The main reason of bringing the concept of Containers in this project is to provide ease of usability to the user.
+The main reason of bringing the concept of Containers to this project is to provide ease of usability to the user.
-Different users use different environments, operating systems, configurations and it is extremely difficult to setup all the dependencies and project code.
+Different users use different environments, operating systems, and configurations and it is extremely difficult to set up all the dependencies and project code.

-With only one tool, this code can be wrapped with all the dependencies, packages and can be executed from any system irrespective of diverse conditions.
-We are using Docker for this use-case which is free, easy to use and efficient.
+With only one tool, this code can be wrapped with all the dependencies, and packages and can be executed from any system irrespective of diverse conditions.
+We are using Docker for this use-case which is free, easy to use, and efficient.

 ● Image
 A Docker image is a lightweight, standalone, and executable package that contains